 Alleviating congestion risks

-With a view to guaranteeing secure grid operations, Elia coordinates assets, among others, using generation schedules and residual flexibility provided by Scheduling Agents.
+With a view to guaranteeing secure grid operations, Elia, among other things, ensures coordination of technical units based on generation schedules and residual flexibility provided by Scheduling Agents (SA).

-Elia uses active power schedules for generation units received after the closure of the day-ahead market as input in security analyses.
-These analyses can pinpoint congestion risks on the grid.
+Elia uses, among other things, active power schedules for technical units received after the closure of the day-ahead market to perform its security analyses.
+These analyses allow for any congestion risks on the grid to be identified.

-Generation schedules and overviews of flexibility available at every generation unit help to determine the remedial action that Elia could take to eliminate risks.
-Elia can ask producers to change generation schedules by increasing or decreasing active power output or even by requesting that a unit be started up or shut down, if necessary and possible.
+Knowing the generation schedules and flexibility of every generation unit helps to determine any remedial action that Elia could take to eliminate risks.
+Elia can ask producers to change generation schedules by increasing or decreasing active power output or even by requesting that a technical unit be started up or shut down, if necessary and possible.
 Elia compensates producers for such requests.

-Elia currently primarily receives schedules and flexibility information for generation units with an installed capacity of at least 25 MW that are connected to the Elia grid.
-Other generation units may also be included in the contract with a view to being coordinated by Elia (units liable to seriously affect the Elia grid) or offering specific system services (if a coordination contract is a prerequisite for provision of the service).
+Elia currently primarily receives schedules and flexibility information for generation and storage units with an installed capacity of at least 25 MW that are connected to the Elia grid.
+Other generation units may also be included in a contract in order to assist with the coordination process carried out by Elia (units liable to seriously affect the Elia grid) or offer specific system services (if a contract for the Scheduling Agent is a prerequisite for provision of the service).